Princeton-Competitive-Programming/princeton-competitive-programming/pages/endFall22.md

 our contests unless otherwise mentioned.
 You shouldn't try to search for the original problem, since this would be cheating.
 You are also **not** allowed to use tools like github copilot or chatGPT.

-The contest links will be placed here just before the competition starts.

 ## Prizes